 The siege towers clustered as close to the city as they could.
 Rob spared a downward glance.
 The sickening height did not disturb him as much as the blob of Yugo’s army shrinking as it funneled into Dhonshui.
-Yugo’s blade appeared in front of his eyes once again, forcing him to bring his attention back to the fight.
+Yugo’s blade blocked his sight once again, forcing him to bring his attention back to the fight.
 Rob tried to get the tip of his sword against Yugo’s spine, a technique which could easily separate his legs, but it was blocked by the chain and the purple man’s various belts.

 “You can’t really think it divinity Yugo.
 Our condition killed you once.
 You talk of remembering… do you remember yourself before that spike drove the reason out of your mind?
 I had hoped that when your flesh finally fell away my friend would return, but you kept the madness.
 You held onto it like it was the only fire in a dark world, like an infant clutching a dry leather nipple.”

 “All was well,” Yugo started.
 The wind whistled through the holes in his skull.
 He ground his glittering teeth.
 “We were out picking groutberries with the Dinnr twins.
 Suddenly my mind was pierced.
 My will cleaved from my fear.
 With a wall between it and everything else, my fear overtook all.
 You carried me back to town.”

 “The apothecary suggested putting you out of your misery.
 He was ready to pull your jeweled teeth even though you were still sweating and moaning.”

 “I agree, recover is the wrong word,” the skeleton said.
 “I had a revelation.
 I’d been neglecting my fear.”